Quality Systems: ISO 17025, NABL, ASCLD-LAB and Proficiency Testing

 Last updated:

 An examiner's opinion is only as reliable as the system that produced it.
-The conclusion scales, cognitive bias protocols, and expert-witness discipline discussed in the preceding topics exist within a broader quality architecture that, in accredited forensic laboratories, is documented, audited, and continuously monitored.
-That architecture is laboratory quality management, and its international anchor is ISO/IEC 17025.
+Conclusion scales, cognitive bias protocols, and expert-witness discipline all rest on a quality architecture that, in accredited forensic laboratories, is documented, audited, and continuously monitored.
+That architecture's international anchor is ISO/IEC 17025, the standard for the competence of testing and calibration laboratories.

 The relationship between quality management and court admissibility is not merely aspirational.
 In England and Wales, the Forensic Science Regulator Act 2021 gave the Regulator statutory authority to require compliance with quality standards as a condition of providing forensic services to the criminal justice system, and UKAS accreditation against ISO 17025 is the operational mechanism through which that authority is exercised.
 In the United States, the National Academy of Sciences 2009 report "Strengthening Forensic Science in the United States" and the PCAST 2016 report both recommended accreditation as a baseline for laboratories providing evidence to courts.
 In India, NABL (National Accreditation Board for Testing and Calibration Laboratories) accreditation against T-126, the forensic science specific criteria, is formally expected of CFSL and state FSL units, though the accreditation rate across state laboratories remains uneven.